mmiranda222/.statsuite/content/using-dlm/copy-data.md

 ---

-When the user wants to make a copy of data from one dataspace to another for the same dataflow (same Agency/Id/Version), the user selects the option "transfer data" from the hamburger menu of the corresponding dataflow:
+When the user wants to make a copy of data from one dataspace (or external source) to another for the same dataflow (same Agency/Id/Version), the user selects the option "transfer data" from the hamburger menu of the corresponding dataflow:

 ![copy data](/dotstatsuite-documentation/images/dlm-copy-data-1.png)